-The dependent variable is the estimated time series of probability of purchase of durable assets in the 4 months prior to the survey, separately for households below and above the median of the average household expenditure before November 2016, after controlling for household fixed effects.
-The table shows the coefficient of the interaction of above median expenditure dummy and post December 2016 dummy variable in the time series regression.
-Other controls in the time series regression include above median expenditure dummy, post December 2016 dummy, calendar month dummies to account for seasonality, linear time trend, a dummy for months before June 2016 and a dummy for months after June 2017 to estimate the coefficient from a window around demonetization and interactions of the above median expenditure dummy with the time trend and time dummy variables
+In panel A, the dependent variable is the estimated time series of probability of purchase of durable assets in the 4 months prior to the survey, separately for formal and informal occupations, after controlling for household fixed effects.
+The table shows the coefficient of the interaction of formal occupation dummy and post December 2016 dummy variable in the time series regression.
+Other controls in the time series regression include formal occupation dummy, post December 2016 dummy, calendar month dummies to account for seasonality, linear time trend, a dummy for months before June 2016 and a dummy for months after June 2017 and interactions of the formal occupation dummy with the time trend and time dummy variables.
+Similarly, Panel B shows the coefficient of the interaction of Post dummy and Above median expenditure households based on pre-demonetization expenditure.